apiato/documentation/docs/features/requests-monitor.md

 ## Change the default log file {#change-the-default-log-file}

-By default everything is logged in the `debugger.log` file, to change the default file go to `Debugger/Configs/debugger.php` config file and set the file name:
+By default, everything is logged in the `debugger.log` file, to change the default file go to `Debugger/Configs/debugger.php` config file and set the file name:

 ```php
 <?php